The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Analysis of UMAP in terms of Attraction and Repulsion Shape

+To illustrate their effect, Fig.~\ref{fig:umaps_init_fa_fr} shows UMAP embeddings of MNIST under different optimization settings.
+With learning rate annealing, UMAP produces the familiar embedding with well-formed clusters of individual digits (Fig.~\ref{fig:umaps_init_fa_fr}~(a)).
+In contrast, keeping the learning rate constant can lead to drastically different embeddings (Fig.~\ref{fig:umaps_init_fa_fr}~(b)).
+For clarity, we separately fix the attraction and repulsion learning rates, denoted by $\lambda_a$ and $\lambda_r$.
+Clearer cluster boundaries emerge when $\lambda_a$ is small (e.g., $0.1$), which also keeps $\zeta_{-1}$ small.
+When $\lambda_a$ is large (e.g., $1.0$), the clusters become more diffuse.
+The $\lambda_r$ mainly affects local jitter; a larger $\lambda_r$ ($1.0$) introduces noticeable fluctuations around the clusters, whereas a smaller $\lambda_r$ ($0.1$) yields a cleaner embedding (for $\lambda_a=0.1$).
+We also observe changes in the overall scale of the embedding, reflecting the balance between attraction and repulsion.
+As this balance shifts, the equilibrium spacing between clusters changes, causing the embedding to contract or expand (we analyze the scaling further in Section~\ref{sec:rep_anal}).

-Attraction shapes for different algorithms show that only UMAP and t-SNE deal with the issue of having $f_a<-1$ (and consequently $\zeta_1>0$ at $\lambda=1$, Fig.~\ref{fig:atr_repl_shape}(f)). $t$-SNE solves it by weighting the updates with corresponding $p_{ij}$ values, while UMAP relies on learning rate annealing.
+To connect Fig.~\ref{fig:umaps_init_fa_fr} to the underlying mechanics, note that $(\lambda_a,\lambda_r)$ do not merely “speed up” optimization, rather they change the effective forces through $\lambda_a f_a$ and $\lambda_r f_r$.
+In particular, whenever $\lambda_a f_a$ crosses $-1$ (equivalently $\zeta_{-1}>0$), nearest-neighbor updates can oscillate between contraction and expansion around $\zeta_{-1}$, producing fuzzy clusters unless $\lambda_a$ is reduced (thus, reducing the value of $\zeta_{-1}$).
+This motivates comparing the attraction/repulsion shapes across methods.
+Attraction shapes for different algorithms show that only UMAP and t-SNE deal with the issue of having $f_a<-1$ (and consequently $\zeta_{-1}>0$ at $\lambda=1$, Fig.~\ref{fig:atr_repl_shape_2}(a)). $t$-SNE solves it by weighting the updates with corresponding $p_{ij}$ values, while UMAP relies on learning rate annealing.
 Methods like Neg-$t$-SNE and PaCMAP have $f_a$ naturally within $[-1,0]$ (and thus, satisfies Proposition~\ref{thm:attr} for $\lambda\in[0,1]$ with $\zeta_{-1}=0$).
 Furthermore, PaCMAP's weighted $f_a$ ($<0.5$ always) even prevents any flips during attraction.
-On the other hand, the repulsion shapes for different algorithms show that only UMAP deals with large values for small distances (Fig.~\ref{fig:atr_repl_shape}(g); the shape is unbounded, but during optimization, the values are often clipped).
-For additional details of these and related methods, see Appendix~\ref{sec:alternate_algorithms}.
+On the other hand, the repulsion shapes for different algorithms show that only UMAP deals with large values for small distances (Fig.~\ref{fig:atr_repl_shape_2}(b); the shape is unbounded, but during optimization, the values are often clipped).